SpyrosKou/StreamingConfusionMatrix/README.md

    Contains a csv with some sample random data used for calculations.

  - [SampleResults.json](https://github.com/SpyrosKou/StreamingConfusionMatrix/blob/main/src/test/resources/SampleResults.json) Is a file with some sample results after a single run of the app, after all previous results were deleted.

+## About
+This is a demo project, created for fun, that uses [scala](https://scala-lang.org/) for streaming computation.
+The [configuration class](https://github.com/SpyrosKou/StreamingConfusionMatrix/blob/main/src/main/scala/com/streaming/model/Configuration.scala) allows the user to configure how many substreams are created and how large batches are saved.
+Some provided tests measure and report the throughput.